bbshambles/Ground-Sky-Parallel-Reasoning-Framework/tests/batch-002.md

-This batch explores dual-truth cases and edge-case blending, where both Ground and Sky offer valid perspectives — but they may be incompatible, risky to merge, or require careful presentation.

-⸻

-📋 Paste this content into the GitHub editor:

 # 🧪 Batch 002 — Dual-Truth and Edge-Case Blending

 This test set demonstrates situations where both Ground and Sky produce valid but distinct reasoning paths.
 Merge decisions must preserve truth while acknowledging nuance, emotion, or alternative perspectives.